-Butterfinger Bars are a chewy and rich treat that are perfect for a party or potluck.
+Butterfinger Bars are a chewy and rich treat that is perfect for a party or potluck.
 Kids and adults alike will love this bar using the taste and crunch of the classic Butterfinger candy bar.

 - Butterfingers: Use chopped butterfingers for this recipe.
 I remember as a kid I would always have to smash the candy bar myself to get it chopped for my ice cream.
 Now, of course, you can buy the Butterfinger already chopped!
-But hey, if you need to get out some aggression, do it the old fashioned way!
+But hey, if you need to get out some aggression, do it the old-fashioned way!